radical-lab/radical-lab.github.io/README.md

 		* ¿maybe have a (bungie) nitrox tether?
 		* casino betting; what will you see when you open the other door? (ugly) "betty" will provide "customer service" (happy ending)
 		* `/run|sprint|race(condition)?/` through a gañjā forest? you must sign a death, and injury waiver ∵ if you disturb gañjā; the sprinklers will disperse, and the drones will descend
-		* there's only two opposing doors (in the shape of thumbs?)
+		* there's only two opposable doors (in the shape of thumbs?)
 		* this is similar to the shipping container, and tentacle toke, and satellite maze; moving `/walls|floors|ceilings/`,.. #asian_e0l #alien_abduction #i_am_sure_i_`mv brain computer`_before…
+		* small ones can be: `/balancing beam|tight rope/` over water, tethered protective suited walkway,..
+		* big ones can be: gañjā jungle gym obstacle course (ninja warrior style), maze runner,..
 	* [ ] ¿$?
 		* put them to "work"; uncanny valley #3dar
 * i'll be wearing a shirt that reads /i survived co(rona)?vi(rus)?d(ecember)?\-(19|20)/